 Before you can deploy the samples in the

-installs all external npm dependencies in the correct
+This command installs all development dependencies declared in the root

-After bootstrapping the dependencies of all samples, you can set up your web application.
+After installing the dependencies of all samples, you can set up your web application.

-Several samples do not fetch their data locally, but request it from a server, or use other data services.
-In the
+Several samples don’t fetch their data locally, but request it from a server, or use other data services.

-startSampleServer script.
-The server is hosted on http://localhost:8072 by default.
+startSampleServer script. http://localhost:8072 hosts the server by default.

-When you are developing an application, it is useful to run a development server, or dev-server.
+When you’re developing an application, it’s useful to run a development server, or dev-server.
 A development server serves the application and watches the source files for changes.
-It will serve those changes without a server restart.
+It serves those changes without a server restart.
 To start a webpack dev-server for a sample application in the LuciadRIA distribution:

-Make sure you have bootstrapped the sample dependencies, as explained in Bootstrapping dependencies.
+Make sure that you have bootstrapped the sample dependencies, as explained in Installing dependencies.

 Go to the